kmangutov/discord-activity-starter/README.md

 ## Discord URL Mapping

-Due to issues with Discord's standard `patchUrlMapping` SDK function, this project implements a custom URL mapping approach.
+Due to not being able to figure out Discord's standard `patchUrlMapping` SDK function, this project implements a custom URL mapping approach.
 See [urlpatching.md](./urlpatching.md) for details.